Become a Leader in the Counseling Field

 Why get a Ph.D. in Counselor Education and Supervision?

 With an advanced graduate degree in counseling, you will be qualified to teach at the college level or supervise counselors in a clinical setting.
 Your impact on individuals, families, and communities will be even greater as you develop innovative leadership skills.
-Learn first-hand from the counseling program faculty members—practitioner-scholars whose expertise spans diversity, family, military, school, children and adolescents, play therapy, trauma and crisis, research and assessment, and international counseling.
+Learn first-hand from the counseling program faculty members—practitioner-scholars whose expertise spans diversity, family, military, school, children, and adolescents, play therapy, trauma and crisis, research and assessment, and international counseling.

 Mission

-Graduates with a Ph.D. in Counselor Education and Supervision at GSU will be prepared to be highly knowledgeable, skilled, dedicated, and ethical professionals, researchers, educators, leaders in the field, and practitioners.
+Graduates with a Ph.D. in Counselor Education and Supervision at GovState will be prepared to be highly knowledgeable, skilled, dedicated, and ethical professionals, researchers, educators, leaders in the field, and practitioners.
 Our doctoral graduates will provide leadership and expert service that enhances diverse student development in the school, family, community, and cultural contexts that advance the accountability of counseling services.

 Vision